teddykoker/blog/content/post/cross-sectional-mean-reversion-strategy-in-python-with-backtrader/index.md

 3. Since this particular algorithm trades every stock in the universe at once, the investor will need a large amount of capital to accurately match the computed weights.

-In my next post we will look into some improvements of the strategy, and integrate it with Interactive Brokers Python API so we can start live (paper) trading!
+In my [next post](/2019/05/improving-cross-sectional-mean-reversion-strategy-in-python/) we will look into some improvements of the strategy.